ohdsi-studies/CovidDeath/README.md

 - Results explorer: **[Shiny App](https://data.ohdsi.org/CovidDeathPrediction/)**

 A study to demonstrate the complete OHDSI process for developing well tested prognostic models.
-In this study we focus on developing and validating models to predict death within 30 days of hospitalization due to COVID-19.
+In this study we focus on validating models that predict death within 30 days of hospitalization due to COVID-19.

 Suggested Requirements
 ===================